-With so many bills for things that didn’t even exist a generation or two ago, it’s easy to feel squeezed by everything from what you pay for your cell phone, your internet service, pay TV, streaming services, utilities, alarm monitoring and more.
+With so many things that didn’t even exist a generation or two ago, it’s easy to feel squeezed by bills for your cell phone, your internet service, pay TV, streaming services, utilities, alarm monitoring and more.

-It can all amount to death by a thousand cuts for your budget!
-But you don’t have to just sit there and take it.
+It can all amount to death by a thousand cuts for your budget, but there are several ways you can save money every month.

-Now, let’s be perfectly clear: There’s nothing wrong with either company.
-It’s just that so many more compelling offers from other player have popped up in the marketplace over the last couple years.
+There’s nothing wrong with either company.
+It’s just that so many more compelling offers from other players have popped up in the marketplace in the last few years.

 “One woman I spoke to had been paying over $100 a month for a line of service.
 Now she’s paying $30 with a discounter and getting everything she wants with talk, text and data,” Clark says.